MEV in Binance Builder: Our Measurement

 Our collection pipeline continuously fetches: (i) block headers and bodies from BSC RPC nodes, (ii) per-transaction traces via \texttt{debug\_traceTransaction}, and (iii) on-chain bytecode and event logs for contracts interacting with known builder clusters.

-To identify builder-owned contracts, we combine: \begin{packeditemize} \item the official whitelist of builder endpoints exposed through BSC’s PBS interface, \item address clusters associated with validator-operated endpoints, \item static analysis over contract creation patterns that repeatedly appear in builder-submitted blocks. \end{packeditemize}
+To identify builder-owned contracts, we combine: \begin{packeditemize} \item the official whitelist of builder endpoints exposed through BSC’s PBS interface, \item address clusters with validator-operated endpoints, \item static analysis over contract creation patterns that repeatedly appear in builder-submitted blocks. \end{packeditemize}

-The resulting mapping yields 27{,}103 contract addresses linked to \bd{48Club} and 19{,}253 linked to \bd{Blockrazor}.
-This labeling is conservative: it only includes addresses whose behavioral signature (factory interactions, router patterns, swap ordering templates) matches the builder’s known execution pipeline.
+The resulting mapping yields 32{,}560 contract addresses linked to \bd{48Club} and 30{,}781 to \bd{Blockrazor}.
+This labelling is conservative: it only includes addresses whose behavioral signature (factory interactions, router patterns, swap ordering templates) matches the builder’s known execution pipeline.